The Center for Implementation Efficiency promotes efficient use of resources!

 Efficiency in project implementation leads to sustainable development;

-Technology use is essential to improve management efficiency
+Technology use is essential to improve management and implementation

 Knowledge sharing, research on implementation, and collaboration

-Maternal & child health, reproductive health, communicable diseases such as HIV/AIDS, TB, and Malaria, Health finance, Health policy, Health Systems, non communicable diseases(NCDs), vaccine programs, related health programs, health financing, and health governance.
+- Maternal & child health, reproductive health, communicable diseases such as HIV/AIDS, TB, and Malaria, Health finance, Health policy, Health Systems, non communicable diseases(NCDs), vaccine programs, related health programs, health financing, health governance.

 Clients engage us to work with them if their organization requires improvements in project implementation and efficiency.
 Such technical input can be as small as a tactical or operational change or as significant as major changes in the management processes, solutions, and reprogramming associated with how the organization will implement or modify implementation of the project.